WHAT READERS ARE SAYING ABOUT RADICAL PLAY

 ABOUT ROB GOLDBERG

-Dr. Rob Goldberg is an author, historian, and educator.
+Dr. Rob Goldberg is an award-winning author, historian, and educator.
 He holds a Ph.D. in American History from the University of Pennsylvania.
 He is Head of the History Department at Germantown Friends School.